lemanschik/simplicity-made-easy/README.md

 # The core fundamentals of simplicity

 ## We should aim for simplicity because simplicity is a prerequisite for reliability.
-This means if your software is not change able by a outside contributor in less then 1 day to fix is problems then your software is easy sayed not simple.
+This means if your software is not change able by a outside contributor in less then 1 day to fix his problems then your software is easy sayed not simple.

 ## Simple is often erroneously mistaken for easy.
 "Easy" means "to be at hand", "to be approachable".
 "Simple" is the opposite of "complex" which means "being intertwined", "being tied together".
 Simple != easy.